-SBA ISSUES DETAILS ON LOAN FORGIVENESS CALCULATIONS AND RETROACTIVE "NECESSITY" CERTIFICATION
+SBA ISSUES DETAILS ON LOAN FORGIVENESS CALCULATIONS & RETROACTIVE "NECESSITY" CERTIFICATION

 The Small Business Administration in consultation with the Treasury has been keeping and updating a Paycheck Protection Program FAQ on their website.
 The most recent updates were issued on May 5, 2020 and there’s notable guidance related to loan forgiveness calculations.
 It’s also worth highlighting the retroactive guidance related to the loan “necessity” certification.